To download data from the selected atlas, one must construct a query. This

 function- ...

-Zero or more arguments to alter a query.
-See 'details'.
+Zero or more arguments passed to

 Value